 The Supplier notifies the DCC that it intends to return a stated number of CHs on a specific date and to a specific location.

 The notification is made by the Supplier either via the DCC Service Desk or through a Service Request (a ‘Communications Hub Status Update – Fault Return’ Service Request (SRV 8.14.3) or a ‘Communications Hub Status Update – No Fault Return’ Service Request (SRV 8.14.4)).
+Service Requests ‘Communications Hub Status Update – Fault Return’ (SRV 8.14.3) and ‘Communications Hub Status Update – No Fault Return’ Service Request (SRV 8.14.4) are not supported for SMETS1 devices.

 The Supplier composes a Service Request and sends it to the DCC. the DCC receives the Service Request, completes Non-Device Service Request processing and sends a Service Response.
 If the checks are successful, the DCC creates an individual record for each returned CH.
 For each returned CH, this contains all details received by the DCC from the Supplier within the Service Request or provided via the DCC Service Desk.
 This is made available to the Supplier within seven days after the return of the CH via the CH Ordering System.